CNX ESG Performance Scorecard

 2. NGLs, oil and condensate are converted to Mcfe at the rate of one barrel equals six Mcf based upon the approximate relative energy content of oil and natural gas.

-3. Total recordable incident rate (TRIR), lost time incident rate (LTIR), days away, restricted or transfer (DART) rate, and safety and environmental investigations rate are based off 200,000 hours worked annually.
+3. Total recordable incident rate (TRIR), lost time incident rate (LTIR), and days away, restricted or transfer (DART) rate are annualized based off 200,000 work hours.
 Reportable motor vehicle incident rate is based off 1,000,000 miles driven.

 4. Motor vehicle incident is any incident involving a licensed motor vehicle, which results in an OSHA recordable injury.